 Hope teaches levels 1, 2 and 3 classes.
 She is a wonderful, supportive teacher, especially good with beginners.
 She teaches private sessions to those who need to customize practice or learn to modify poses.

 Stuart’s association with Julie Gudmestad began when he was referred to her for physical therapy following an injury.
 He quickly learned that her yoga-based exercise approach to physical therapy (PT) was not only successful to his own healing, but also inspirational in his physical therapy career.

-Stuart teaches levels 2, 3 and 3-4 classes.
+Stuart is a substitute teacher for us now.
 He is a great story teller and shares his sense of humor along with his deep knowledge of anatomy with his students.